 The role of accounts payable departments has, ultimately, not changed drastically in the last decade.
 The purpose of the team is still to complete payments, control expenses, and process, verify and reconcile invoices.
 But the way in which this is done is beginning to shift.

-All of this seems to make perfect business sense – so why aren’t more businesses embracing accounts payable automation solutions?
+All of this seems to make perfect business sense – so why aren’t more businesses embracing fully automated accounts payable solutions?
 There isn’t a single definitive answer to this.
 Some organisations believe their processes are so unique and complex that a digital solution cannot meet their requirements.
 Sometimes it’s down to time – accounts payable teams are so flat out in day-to-day operations that they simply do not have enough time to down tools and implement something new.
 Others perceive cost as a barrier, due to scepticism about whether automation software can provide adequate return on investment.

 The reality is that with the right help, most organisations can overcome these hurdles and truly transform their accounts payable process.
 As we see with transformation efforts across other business functions, it is not an overnight process.
 But the sooner this is done, the better prepared the business will be for the future.